Rajpratik71/volatility-wiki/Command-Reference23.md

 ## memdump

-To extract all memory resident pages in a process (see [memmap](Command-Reference23#memmap) for details) into an individual file, use the memdump command.
+To extract all memory resident pages in a process (see [memmap](Command Reference#memmap) for details) into an individual file, use the memdump command.
 Supply the output directory with -D or --dump-dir=DIR.

     $ python vol.py -f ~/Desktop/win7_trial_64bit.raw --profile=Win7SP0x64 memdump -p 4 -D dump/
-    Volatile Systems Volatility Framework 2.1_alpha
+    Volatility Foundation Volatility Framework 2.4
     ************************************************************************
     Writing System [     4] to 4.dmp

     $ ls -alh dump/4.dmp
     -rw-r--r--  1 Michael  staff   111M Jun 24 15:47 dump/4.dmp

-To conclude the demonstration we began in the [memmap](Command-Reference23#memmap) discussion, we should now be able to make an assertion regarding the relationship of the mapped and extracted pages:
+To conclude the demonstration we began in the [memmap](Command Reference#memmap) discussion, we should now be able to make an assertion regarding the relationship of the mapped and extracted pages:

     $ python vol.py -f ~/Desktop/win7_trial_64bit.raw --profile=Win7SP0x64 volshell
-    Volatile Systems Volatility Framework 2.1_alpha
+    Volatility Foundation Volatility Framework 2.4
     Current context: process System, pid=4, ppid=0 DTB=0x187000
     Welcome to volshell Current memory image is: file:///Users/Michael/Desktop/win7_trial_64bit.raw